firesim/FireMarshal/README.md

     ./marshal launch br-base.json

-To install into FireSim (assuming you cloned this as a submodule of firesim or chipyard):
+To install into FireSim (assuming you cloned this as a submodule of FireSim or Chipyard):

     ./marshal install br-base.json